shivkurtarkar/churn-prediction/README.md

 ## Instructions For EDA and Model dev

 1. **Prepare the Dataset**
    - Download the dataset files listed above and place them in the `/data` directory.
+   **refer Dataset Setup or KKBOX Churn Prediction Challenge on Kaggle**

 2. **Update File Paths**
    - Check and update the file path variables in the notebooks or scripts as needed to ensure they point to the `/data` directory.